Sense International calls on public support in Finding Grace

 Sense International is a global charity supporting deafblind people in Bangladesh, India, Kenya, Tanzania, Peru, Romania and Uganda.
 We are one of the world’s leading international organisations working for deafblind people and their families.

-UK Aid Match was set up by the UK government's Department for International Development (DFID) to give a boost to public support for charities working in the developing world.
+UK Aid Match was set up by the UK government's Foreign, Commonwealth & Development Office (FCDO) to give a boost to public support for charities working in the developing world.
 It doubles public donations to appeals run by British international development charities, in recognition of both the public’s generosity and the wide range of causes they support.
 For more information, see the UK government website.